-The OIG's interpretation thus leads to a potentially indefensible result of invalidating FHA's own documents.
+The OIG's interpretation thus leads to the unsupportable result of invalidating FHA's own documents.
 For this reason, it is plainly wrong.
 The better, more reasonable interpretation is that FHA has never viewed its own occupancy requirement, which is limited in time and provides for hardship exceptions, to be in violation of 24 CFR § 203.41 because the requirement only burdens the homeowner for a very limited period of time and simultaneously serves the important purpose of preventing flipping and promoting true home ownership.
-Consequently, it was very reasonable for Pulte Mortgage to believe that the Provision, which tracks the occupancy requirement in Section 5 of the FHA Mortgage Form, was permitted by FHA.
+Consequently, it was very reasonable for CTX to believe that the Provision, which tracks the occupancy requirement in Section 5 of the FHA Mortgage Form, would be viewed as implicitly permissible by FHA.

-D. The Provision Was Not a Lien in Violation of 24 CFR § 203.32
+D. The Provision Does Not Substantively Violate 24 CFR § 203.32

-The OIG has also asserted, as described above, that Pulte Mortgage was in violation of 24 CFR § 203.32(a) when it offered loans with associated Provisions for insurance, because the Provisions constituted potential liens on the property other than the lien for the actual mortgage.
-In this assertion, the OIG is mistaken as a matter of fact.
-Pulte Mortgage's Provision did not create a lien, potential or actual, on any property, and the OIG fails to quote any Provision language in the Audit Report indicating that the Provision creates such a lien.
+The OIG has also asserted, as described above, that CTX was in violation of 24 CFR § 203.32(a) when it offered loans with associated Provisions for insurance, because the Provisions constituted potential liens on the property other than the lien for the actual mortgage.
+However, CTX again stresses that the Provision tracked the FHA mortgage document's own lien restriction and therefore was arguable compliant and, at most, a virtual nullity.